memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 ## Additional Reading

-If you'd like to read even more here's some other dicussions about Cortex-M exceptions that I've found to be interesting:
+If you'd like to read even more here's some other discussions about Cortex-M exceptions that I've found to be interesting:

 - [Cortex-M Exception Handling](https://www.embeddedrelated.com/showarticle/878.php)